1-2-3 Check: Enhancing Contextual Privacy in LLM via Multi-Agent Reasoning: Background Related Work

-Early approaches, such as factorial vignette designs \citep{Martin2015,Shvartzshnaider16}, helped map user expectations about privacy and disclosure.
+\paragraph{Privacy Keeping Methods} Early approaches, such as factorial vignette designs \citep{Martin2015,Shvartzshnaider16}, helped map user expectations about privacy and disclosure.
 More recently, LLM agents have been deployed in privacy-sensitive applications including form filling, email composition, and API calling \citep{hendrycks2022jiminycricketdoagents,abdulhai2023moralfoundationslargelanguage,emelin2020moralstoriessituatedreasoning}.
 Formal models have been proposed to operationalize CI in LLM-powered assistants, facilitating evaluation of privacy-utility trade-offs \citep{ghalebikesabi2024operationalizingcontextualintegrityprivacyconscious}.
 As LLM agents become increasingly integrated into personal and organizational tools, a central research question is whether they can uphold contextual privacy norms to protect sensitive user information.
 Recent work has shifted focus from static data privacy to inference-time privacy: given private user inputs (e.g., messages, records), can LLMs avoid disclosing sensitive information in their outputs to unintended recipients?
 Studies have begun to investigate LLMs’ ability to reason about context and distinguish between private and public information in complex, real-world scenarios \citep{shvartzshnaider2025positioncontextualintegrityinadequately, fan2024goldcoingroundinglargelanguage, li2025privacychecklistprivacyviolation, hartmann2024llmshelpllmsrevealing, ngong2025protectingusersthemselvessafeguarding, bagdasarian2024airgapagentprotectingprivacyconsciousconversational, shao2025privacylensevaluatingprivacynorm, ghalebikesabi2024operationalizingcontextualintegrityprivacyconscious, cheng2024cibenchbenchmarkingcontextualintegrity}.
 To facilitate evaluation, ConfAIde \citep{confaide2023} introduces a benchmark grounded in contextual integrity, assessing LLMs’ privacy reasoning across increasingly complex tasks.
 Similarly, PrivacyLens \citep{shao2025privacylensevaluatingprivacynorm} provides a framework and benchmark for evaluating how LLM agents assist in privacy-sensitive communication, such as drafting emails or social media posts, in accordance with contextual privacy norms.